Plain English awards

 - More money in your pocket

 Each booklet is well written, clearly presented, attractive and informative.
 They address the reader directly and the information is easy to understand.
 They have good contents pages and the page and section headings are clear.
-The list of useful organizations at the back of each booklet is arranged in alphabetical order and is an excellent guide to further sources of information.
+The list of useful organisations at the back of each booklet is arranged in alphabetical order and is an excellent guide to further sources of information.

 The language is reassuring because the tone is upbeat.
 The writers give the impression they are speaking directly to the reader, whether a carer or an older person, and the emphasis is on maintaining and improving health where possible.